The Backyard Battle Cry

 Inspiring Your Kids to Go Outdoors

 A battle cry is a yell or chant uttered by soldiers heading into the heat of battle.
-Well, if you are serious about waging war against indoor sedentary behavior in your own household, as a parent and commander- in-chief in your child’s life, it will prove helpful to create your very own backyard battle cry to fuel enthusiasm about going outdoors.
+Well, if you are serious about waging war against indoor sedentary behavior and environmental indifference in your own household, as a parent and commander- in-chief in your child’s life, it will prove helpful to create your very own backyard battle cry to fuel enthusiasm about going outdoors.

 American history has handed down many great battle cries and rousing motivational monologues over the years.
 General George S. Patton Jr, whose military career was memorialized by motivational speeches, was one of the most colorful of all 20th Century military leaders.
 Patton’s ruggedness, profanity and bluster were part of his modus operandi in order to inspire his men, “Every single man in this Army plays a vital role…bleepity bleep… Don't ever let up…bleeep…Don't ever think that your job is unimportant.
 Every man has a job to do and… bleeeep… he must do it…” When asked by his nephew about his profanity, Patton remarked, "When I want my men to remember something important, to really make it stick, I give it to them double dirty.
 It may not sound nice to some bunch of little old ladies at an afternoon tea party, but it helps my soldiers to remember”.
 While Patton’s words to his troops were by no means poetic or appropriate for children, they were intended to incite action, save lives and win a war.